4-6-2: Development

 The two earliest 4-6-2 locomotives, both created in the United States, were experimental designs which were not perpetuated.
 In 1887, the Lehigh Valley Railroad experimented with a 4-6-0 Ten-wheeler design with a Strong's patent firebox, a cylindrical device behind the cab which required an extension of the frame and the addition of two trailing wheels to support it.
 In 1889, the Chicago, Milwaukee & St Paul Railway rebuilt a conventional 4-6-0 with trailing wheels as a means of reducing its axle load.

-In 1896, six Q class 4-6-2 tank locomotives were introduced on the Western Australian Government Railways.
+In 1896, six narrow-gauge Q class 4-6-2 tank locomotives were introduced on the Western Australian Government Railways.

-The first true Pacific, designed as such with a large firebox aft of the coupled wheels, was ordered in 1901 by the New Zealand Railways Department (NZR) from the Baldwin Locomotive Works of Philadelphia, Pennsylvania.
+The first true Pacific, designed as such with a large firebox aft of the coupled wheels and also running on narrow gauge, was ordered in 1901 by the New Zealand Railways Department (NZR) from the Baldwin Locomotive Works of Philadelphia, Pennsylvania.
 The NZR Chief Mechanical Engineer, Alfred Beattie, ordered thirteen new Q class locomotives with a sufficiently large Wootten firebox to efficiently burn poor grade lignite coal from eastern South Island mines.
 Even before they had completed the order from New Zealand, the Baldwin engineers realised the advantages of this new type, and incorporated it into standard designs for other customers.
 The design was soon widely adopted by designers throughout the world.

 Origin of the name

 There are different opinions concerning the origin of the name Pacific.
 The design was a natural enlargement of the existing Baldwin 4-4-2 Atlantic type, but the type name may also be in recognition of the fact that a New Zealand designer had first proposed it.
 Usually, however, new wheel arrangements were named for, or named by, the railroad which first used the type in the United States.
 In the case of the Pacific, that was the Missouri Pacific Railroad in 1902.

-In the Cape of Good Hope in South Africa, the first Pacifics were delivered from Kitson & Company in 1903 and designated the Karoo Class, from the region of the Cape Western System of the Cape Government Railways that they were designed to work in.